Generating Career Ideas

 • CareerRadar is a free personality test for use by students and young people as “a smarter way of getting careers advice, and more generally to provide an intelligent toolset for personal development.
 It provides insights to your personality type and possible career direction based on the MBTI framework.

-• FindMyWhy .com: helping people make positive change, find personal purpose and create a life they love, all for free.
+• FindMyWhy .com: "helping people make positive change, find personal purpose and create a life they love", and all for free.

 • The Hexaco Personality Inventory: A six-dimension personality tool developed by researchers in Canada.
 A free test (about 15 minutes) that provides a personality profile and supported by some limited explanatory content.